pass-culture/pass-culture-main/api/src/pcapi/connectors/beneficiaries/educonnect/files/README.md

 - a certificate public key: ending on october 2121.
 The certificates were issued with the following command :
   `openssl req -nodes -new -x509 -keyout PC-testing.key -out PC-testing.cert -days 36500`

-These files are commited for information but are not used by our code.
+These files are committed for information but are not used by our code.

 The `settings.EDUCONNECT_SP_CERTIFICATE` variable corresponds to the public key written in the `X509Certificate` tag of the XML.